 Hello my friends!
 Today, I feel like going retro with a Jewish cookie recipe that I made last year.
 I feel so proud because it was the first time for me working with dough.
 The result is an easy Rugelach.
-This Jewish cookie is crumbly, with a sweet cream cheese dough, filled with chopped walnuts and our delicious Fig Pomegranate Jam from Emily G’S. Perfect dessert for Hanukkah.
+This Jewish cookie is crumbly, with a sweet cream cheese dough, filled with chopped walnuts and our delicious Mr. and Mrs. Greek Kalamata Fig Jam.
+Perfect dessert for Hanukkah.

 Guess what else was new for me last year?
 Geoffrey gave me my first DSRL camera!!!
 I have to tell you the first month having my new camera was very exciting, and at the same time was very frustrating for me.
 I thought that just having the DSRL camera would be the only thing I would need to take professional, beautiful and sharp photos.
 I realized after my first series of shots that I needed to actually do my homework and study everything including how to use each feature of the camera.

 Things got even more confusing as I got crazy searching everything in Google related to food photography.
 Then, I found the blog “Pinch Of Yum” with beautiful and simple photos.
 Lindsay created a wonderful food photography guide for beginners like me with very easy instructions.
 Just after a few hours, I was understanding the basic information and this is how I started my learning experience in the food photography world.
+The name of the book is Tasty Food Photography.
 To this day I’m still learning because there is so much to learn.
 The photography book that I’m currently studying is “The Food Photography Book” from Nagy Maehashi from the blog Recipe Tin Eats.

 What is Rugelach רוגעלך?